Best Leverage For A Small Account ($10, $100, $200, $500, $1000)

 • 3-4 years = 1:26 – 1:35

-Until you have gained sufficient knowledge and practice on how leverage works and how to execute a winning margin trading strategy you are better off practicing at lower ratios to learn the game.
+Until you have gained sufficient knowledge and practice on how leverage works and how to execute a winning leverage trading strategy you are better off practicing at lower ratios to learn the game.

 Most novice investors are first thrilled with the possibility of opening bigger positions until they see the effect it can have on their losses since they don’t what happens if you lose with a leveraged trade.